fleetdm/fleet/docs/Contributing/Audit-logs.md

 - "team_id": The ID of the team to which this software was added. `null` if it was added to no team.
 - "self_service": Whether the software is available for installation by the end user.
 - "software_title_id": ID of the added software title.
+- "labels_include_any": Target hosts that have any label in the array.
+- "labels_exclude_any": Target hosts that don't have any label in the array.

 #### Example